Here’s how we can help you

 Course selection

-Together, we will create an academic course plan based on the projected class offerings that prepares you to meet your program educational goals.
-We will also help create an academic course plan based on your intended program completion goals.
+Together, we will create an academic course plan (based on the projected class offerings) that will prepare you to meet your program goals, as well as your intended program completion goals.

-It is important to seek advice about course selection because some academic coursesnew window are not available every semester or may not be available at all NLC locations.
-Our team of dedicated staff can help you incorporate these exceptions into your planning
+It is important to seek advice about course selection, as some academic coursesnew window are not available every semester or at all NLC locations.
+Our team of dedicated staff can help you incorporate these exceptions into your planning.

 Program planning